 Other allowances (abattements) are obtained to reduce the taxable income.
-The most common allowances are i) allowance for extraordinary burden (childcare costs, domesticity costs...); the allowance is maximum equal to $\leq 3,600$ /year and cannot exceed the real costs (no information about these costs in EUROMOD - not simulated); since 2017 this amount is to $\leq 5,400$ /year and ii) Extra-professional allowance equal to $\leq 4,500$ /year applicable to married couples jointly taxed if both of them are working (wage earners or self-employed), iii) 50% of pensions from private pension plans (3^{rd} pillar),
+The most common allowances are i) allowance for extraordinary burden (childcare costs, domesticity costs...); the allowance is maximum equal to $\leq 3,600$ /year and cannot exceed the real costs (no information about these costs in EUROMOD - not simulated); since 2017 this amount is to $\leq 5,400$ /year and ii) Extra-professional allowance equal to $\leq 4,500$ /year applicable to married couples jointly taxed if both of them are working (wage earners or self-employed), iii) 50% of pensions from private pension plans (3rd pillar).

-Allowances (yearly amounts, in €) 2015-2016 2017-2018

-Acquisition costs (Frais d'obtention)

-Income from a salaried occupation 540 540

-Travelling costs (depending on the distance Min 0 0

-home-workplace) Max 2,574 2,574

-Income resulting from a pension 300 300

-Income from a movable asset 25 25

-35% of the rent 35% of the rent

-Rental income Max 2,700 per building 2,700 per building

-Interest repayments on mortgage for the main residence 1-5 years after first occupation 1,500 per member of the HH 2,000 per member of the HH

-6-10 years after first occupation 11 and more years after first occupation 1,125 per member of the HH 750 per member of the HH 1, 500 per member of the HH 1,000 per member of the HH Special expenses (Dépenses spéciales) Compulsory social contributions (except social contributions for long- term care insurance) No limit No limit For lack of higher expenses, lump-sum (times two in case of joint taxation and both members of the couple have a salaried occupation) 480 480 Interest expenses (amount multiplied by the number of persons in the tax unit) 336 672 Insurance payment (amount multiplied by the number of persons in the tax unit) 672 072 Private pension contributions Max From 1,500 to 3,200 depending on age 3,200 independent of age Maintenance payment () Max 24,000 24,000 Allowances (Abattements) Allowance for extraordinary burden (childcare costs, domesticity costs); the allowance cannot exceed the real costs 3,600 5,400 Extra-professional allowance 4,500 4,500 Transfer or termination allowance 10,000 10,000 Pensions from private pension plans (3 rd pillar) 50% of the pension 50% of the pension
+Allowances (yearly amounts, in €) 2016 2017-2019 Acquisition costs (Frais d'obtention) Income from a salaried occupation - 540 540 Travelling costs (depending on the distance Min 0 0 home-workplace) Max 2,574 2,574 Income resulting from a pension 300 300 Income from a movable asset 25 25 Rental income Max 1-5 years after 35% of the rent 2,700 per building 1,500 per member of the 35% of the rent 2,700 per building 2,000 per member of the Interest repayments on mortgage for the main residence first occupation 6-10 years after first occupation HH 1,125 per member of the HH HH 1, 500 per member of the HH 11 and more years after first occupation 750 per member of the HH 1,000 per member of the HH Special expenses (Dépenses spéciales) Compulsory social contributions (except social contributions for long- term care insurance) No limit No limit For lack of higher expenses, lump-sum (times two in case of joint taxation and both members of the couple have a salaried occupation) 480 480 Interest expenses (amount multiplied by the number of persons in the tax unit) 336 672 Insurance payment (amount multiplied by the number of persons in the tax unit) 672 Private pension contributions Max From 1,500 to 3,200 depending on age 3,200 independent of age Maintenance payment () Max 24,000 24,000 Allowances (Abattements) , , Allowance for extraordinary burden (childcare costs, domesticity costs); the allowance cannot exceed the real costs 3,600 5,400 Extra-professional allowance 4,500 4,500 Transfer or termination allowance 10,000 10,000 Pensions from private pension plans 50% of the 50% of the (3 rd pillar) Notes: Allowances in grev could not be imple pension pension